tacoda/resume/README.md

 I strive to be flexible and I promote a team approach.
 To overcome problems, I look for choices, discuss options and try to find a positive way out.
 I am motivated to anticipate potential problems and prepare for action.
 When making decisions, I guard against being surprised, build a strategy, and commit myself to a doable outcome.
 My confidence is increased by dialog to develop a reasonable position.

-**What Skills Do I Have?**

-I have worked with many different languages and paradigms and a variety of web technologies.
-I have worked extensively with Linux systems, as well as several different cloud platforms.
-I am very comfortable working with operational tools, security tools, databases, caches, and other services.

 **What Tools Have I Worked With?**

 I have worked with many different languages and paradigms.